Felyne

-The Felyne (アイルー), also known as the Palico (since Monster Hunter Generations), is a fictional species in the Monster Hunter video game series developed by Capcom.
-They accompany player characters, or "hunters", and can act as AI-controlled backup.
+The Felyne (アイルー), is a fictional species in the Monster Hunter video game series developed by Capcom.
+Since Monster Hunter Generations, Palico refers to specific skilled Felynes who accompany player characters, or "hunters", as AI-controlled partners.
 Felynes have become a popular mascot for the series, and have featured in spin-off games, many cross-promotions with other Capcom and non-Capcom video games, and various Japanese consumer products.

 Characteristics

 Felynes are members of the Lynian species of beastmen, which also includes other, similar races like the lynx-like Grimalkynes.
 Small in stature compared to humans, they have an appearance similar to the domestic cat, but are fully sentient, bipedal, and can speak the human language.
 Felynes who partner with a hunter wear miniature suits of armor.
 Felynes assist the player in cooking meals, maintaining gardens, and returning them to camp if they are defeated in battle.
+Their use as servants also extends to the villages of Riders, humans who tame rather than hunt monsters, where they perform tasks such as farming and animal husbandry.

 Several types of designs have been used to represent the Felynes in different media.
 In addition to the classic, realistic design used in main series games, there is a chibi design used in the spin-off games with an oversized head and large, circular eyes.
 Designs more resembling cartoons are used in Monster Hunter Stories for the unique Felyne Navirou and his comrades, The Numbers.